Esri/oriented-imagery/README.md

-# oriented-imagery
+# Oriented Imagery
-Imagery at any angle, for any location

 Use the Oriented Imagery widget for Web AppBuilder to build web apps to explore non-nadir imagery from aerial, drone, or terrestrial sensors.
 App users select an oriented imagery catalog, click a location of interest on the map, then explore any available oblique, street-view, or inspection images that depict the area of interest using the inset viewer.
 As you pan and zoom in the non-nadir image, see the camera’s field of view dynamically updated on the map.

-Oriented imagery catalogs can be created and managed using the Oriented Imagery ArcGIS Pro Add-In available for free on (ArcGIS Marketplace)[https://marketplace.arcgis.com/listing.html?id=19b5028e59c141239d0a262117639f81].
+Oriented imagery catalogs can be created and managed using the Oriented Imagery ArcGIS Pro Add-In available for free on [ArcGIS Marketplace](https://marketplace.arcgis.com/listing.html?id=19b5028e59c141239d0a262117639f81).

 ## Features